hpi-swa-teaching/Morphic-Testing-Framework/README.md

   load.
 ```

-###Windows
+###Windows and Unix

-Unfortunately, the simple approach does not work under windows, because github-protocol is not supported yet.
-In order to install on windows, execute the following command inside your `Contents\Resources` directory:
+Unfortunately, the simple approach does not work under Windows, because github-protocol is not supported yet.
+In order to install on Windows, execute the following command inside your `Contents\Resources` directory:

 ```
 git clone https://github.com/SWTI2014/SWTI2014-Project-12.git morphic-testing-framework